 How far is Allenberry Resort from Harrisburg International Airport?

 How far is Allenberry Resort lodging from nearby fishing spots?

-The Yellow Breeches is directly on-property, Big Spring Creek Greenway is 20 minutes from the property, and the Juniata River and Susquehanna River trips are about a half an hour from the resort.
+The Yellow Breeches is directly on-property, Big Spring Creek Greenway is 20 minutes from the property, and the Juniata River and Susquehanna River trips are about 30 minutes from the resort.

 How long is the typical float trip?